AldieNightStar/jj/README.md

 * Logic (Flag)
   * When flag is active - `?command` will work
     * Any command with prefix `?` will run IF flag is active
+    * Any command with prefix `??` will run IF flag is inactive
   * Flag can be activated when next commands return truth (Not to stack)
 ```
 // Number Equals